-- 2- Data acquisition;
+2- Data acquisition;

-- 3- Positive array polarity and normal position of the detector;
+3- Positive array polarity and normal position of the detector;

 - 4- Data acquisition;

 - 5- Negative array polarity and reverse position of the detector;

 - 6- Data acquisition;

 - 7- Negative array polarity and normal position of the detector;

 - 8- Data acquisition;

 - 9- Negative array polarity and reverse position of the detector;

 - 10-Data acquisition

 - 11-Negative array polarity and normal position of the detector;

 - 12-Data acquisition;

-- 13- Positive array polarity and reverse position of the detector;
+- 13-Positive array polarity and reverse position of the detector;

 - 14-Data acquisition;

 - 15- Positive array polarity and normal position of the detector;

 - 16-Data acquisition;

+The reversal of the array polarity (by inversing the bias current) is always accompanied by a reversal of the Zener voltage standard using a switch.
 The reversal of the detector polarity is done to cancel out any detector offset error and internal linear thermo-electromotive forces.

-Each "Data Acquisition" step consists of 50 preliminary points followed by 500 measurement points.
+Each "Data Acquisition" step consists of 30 preliminary points followed by 500 measurement points.
 Each of these should not differ from the mean of the preliminary points by more than twice their standard deviation.
 The "Data Acquisition" sequence lasts 25 s.
 The total measurement time (including polarity reversals and data acquisition) is approximately 5 minutes.

-This procedure is repeated three times and the mean value corresponds to one point on the graph (Cf. Fig. 1).
+This procedure is repeated three times and the mean value corresponds to one result on the graph (Cf. Fig. 1).